 Once you and your partner have decided to hold an elopement, one of the first steps of the planning process is deciding on a location.
 With seemingly endless options, it can be overwhelming to pick an area that will give you the most memorable experience.
+So, where should you elope in the US?

 The most romantic spots to elope generally provide a breathtaking backdrop of nature.
 Sometimes, these places have cultural and historic value to the area.
 National parks, state parks, recreational areas, and beaches are intimate, picturesque, and ideal locations for an elopement.